 From the Series Sports Coding Concepts

 Sport-oriented hands-on activities introduce readers to conditionals and other fundamental coding concepts.
-Using games, readers learn how to create rules that govern reactions and build their understanding of how computers work.
+Through games and activities using common household supplies, readers learn how to create rules that govern reactions and build their understanding of how computers work.

 |Interest Level||Grade 1 - Grade 3|